Lemon Brussels Sprouts & Spaghetti Squash

-Brussel sprouts are a great source of dietary fiber, which can improve digestive health.
-On average, one cup of brussel sprouts provides 3.5 grams of dietary fiber.
-Fiber is crucial to promoting probiotic health.
-A fiber-rich diet can help feed your gut microbiome.
+Brussels sprouts, on the other hand, are a great source of dietary fiber, which can improve digestive health and stabilize your gut microbiome.
+On average, one cup of Brussels sprouts provides 3.5 grams of dietary fiber.

 - 1 ¼ tsp kosher salt, divided